 - See if you can see the window on your screen now.

 - Change the resolution back to the previous value, then select “OK“.

 - In Windows 10, 8, 7, and Vista, hold down the “Shift” key while right-clicking the item in the taskbar, then select “Move“.
 In Windows XP, right-click the item in the task-bar and select “Move“.

-- Use the arrow keys on your keyboard to move the window back onto the screen.
+- Use your mouse or the arrow keys on your keyboard to move the window back onto the screen.

 How do I prevent my application from starting off the screen every time I launch it?

 Most applications will stop doing this if you properly exit out of the application while it is on the screen.
 If you have already properly exited the application, you might need to uninstall and reinstall the application.